 There was an open and inclusive approach to running the service.
-Staff said that they were well supported by the registered person and were confident they could speak to them if they had any concerns about another staff member.
+Staff said that they were well supported by the manager and were confident they could speak to them if they had any concerns about another staff member.
 Staff said that positive leadership in the service reassured them that they would be listened to and that action would be taken if they raised any concerns about poor practice.

-The registered persons had provided the leadership necessary to enable people who lived in the service to benefit from staff receiving good practice guidance.
+The manager and registered person had provided the leadership necessary to enable people who lived in the service to benefit from staff receiving good practice guidance.
 This involved consulting closely with health and social care professionals who specialise in supporting people who have special communication needs.
 The guidance which staff had received had enabled them to introduce practical developments that made a positive difference to people living in the service.
-For example, a person had been supported to attend a national event to see a play that had been especially staged using signs and multi-media to better enable people to enjoy the event.
+For example, we noted that arrangements were being made to support people attend a local play that had been adapted to meet their special communication needs This included the cast using signs and touch to better enable people to understand and enjoy the event.